KratosMultiphysics/Kratos/applications/TrilinosApplication/README.md

 - Trilinos is a large project and not all of its packages are being used in Kratos.
 Check the [docker of the CI](https://github.com/KratosMultiphysics/Kratos/blob/master/scripts/docker_files/docker_file_ci_ubuntu_20_04/DockerFile) to see which packages are necessary in order to compile the TrilinosApplication.
-At the moment, the list of packages installed is:
+At the moment, the list of required packages is:
 ```bash
 sudo apt install \
         libtrilinos-amesos-dev \